Bring Stripe’s payment infrastructure into your app

 Yes, if you model subscriptions in a separate table (user_id → stripe_subscription_id, plan, status) and let your backend create and update them via Stripe Billing APIs.
 WeWeb then queries this table to show all active subscriptions and surface actions like upgrade, downgrade, or cancel as buttons that hit backend endpoints.

-10. Is WeWeb’s native Stripe plugin enough for production SaaS billing?
+10. Is WeWeb’s native Stripe integration enough for production SaaS billing?

-The plugin is designed for secure, simple payments and works well as the UI wrapper for Stripe’s official APIs.
-For use cases like seat‑based plans, trials, proration, Connect, tax you should treat Stripe as a backend concern and use WeWeb mainly for triggering flows and visualizing state.
+The integration is designed for secure, simple payments and works well as the UI wrapper for Stripe’s official APIs.
+For use cases like seat‑based plans, trials, proration, Connect, tax you should treat Stripe as a backend concern and use WeWeb's frontend mainly for triggering flows and visualizing state.